top of page

 In 2007, after thoughtful consideration, SFIA officially changed its name to Brave Heart Volunteers to more accurately reflect our mission and honor the deeper meaning it holds for volunteers and care receivers, who strive to be of brave heart.

-Henry Moy knew the value of bridging the Native peoples of Sitka and Brave Heart Volunteers, when he said, "In caring for one another, a volunteer needs to show awareness, understanding, and respect of our Native ways.
+Henry Moy eloquently captured the beauty of bridging the Native peoples of Sitka and BHV: "In caring for one another, a volunteer needs to show awareness, understanding, and respect of our Native ways.
 We can help teach these things."
 Respect for elders, others, and self are essential Tlingit values, and together, we find strength and courage to be of brave heart.

 Henry Moy.png